The Quote Garden

 The challenge of every day is to establish some relationship between what you want from life and your Daily Planner. ~Robert Brault, rbrault.blogspot.com

-Never mistake motion for action. ~Ernest Hemingway
+Never confuse movement with action. ~Ernest Hemingway

 Action is eloquence... ~William Shakespeare, Coriolanus, c.1607 [III, 2, Volumnia]